omics-datascience/differential_expression_analysis/limma/README.md

 This project is based on differential expression analysis with the following characteristics:

-- It uses the [lung adenocarcinoma (LUAD)](https://www.cbioportal.org/study/summary?id=luad_tcga) dataset from The Cancer Genome Atlas Program (TCGA), obtained from cBioportal.
+- It can use any dataset available in cBioPortal by specifying its study ID (e.g., acc_tcga).
-- It uses the SEX variable to compare genes and obtain the differentially expressed ones.
+- It can use any clinical variable from the selected dataset (e.g., SEX) to perform comparisons and identify differentially expressed genes.
 - Use the [Limma library](https://bioconductor-org.translate.goog/packages/release/bioc/html/limma.html?_x_tr_sl=en&_x_tr_tl=es&_x_tr_hl=es&_x_tr_pto=tc/) of R to perform the DEA.

 ## Requerimientos

-- R version 4.4.2
+- R version 4.5.1
+- Instar librerias:
+  - `Rscript requirements/check_and_install_packages.r`

 ## Descargar datasets